Exploring the Trails, Vistas, and Waterfalls of the Pennsylvania Grand Canyon

 The western side of the Grand Canyon is home to the West Rim Trail, a 30-mile trail that runs along the gorge’s edge.
 Even if you don’t hike the entire trail, the portion of it that runs Colton Point State Park offers fantastic views of the Pennsylvania Grand Canyon.
 There are several vantage points marked on the park map that offer amazing views of the canyon, and if you look closely, you can see the viewing area of Leonard Harrison State Park on the opposite rim.

 Getting to these waterfalls can be quite difficult and should only be attempted by experienced hikers.
-That shouldn’t discourage you from hiking the Turkey Path, however, as it is a nice, but challenging hike to the base of the Pennsylvania Grand Canyon.
+That shouldn’t discourage you from hiking the Turkey Path, however, as it is a nice piece of PA Grand Canyon hiking.

 Just outside of Colton Point State Park in Tioga State Forest are several other highlights of the area.
 These both are actually before the park, if you are coming from Route 6.